A liability is a a legally binding obligation payable to another entity. Examples of liabilities are:

 Accounting for Liabilities

 For all of these sample liabilities, a company records a credit balance in a liability account.
-There may be rare cases where there is a negative liability (essentially an asset), in which case there may be a debit balance in a liability account.
+There may be rare cases where there is a negative liability (essentially an asset or a decline in a liability), in which case there may be a debit balance in a liability account.

 The basic accounting for liabilities is to credit a liability account.
 The offsetting debit can be to a variety of accounts.
 For example: